xtrupal/DeepCraft/CONTRIBUTING.md

 3. **Add Images**

    - Place images in the correct folder under `/dataset/` (e.g., `/dataset/food/apple/`).
-   - If the item category or item doesn’t have a folder, create one (e.g., `/dataset/tools/wooden_sword/`).
+   - If the item category or item doesn’t have a folder, create one (e.g., `/dataset/food/Cookie/`).
    - Follow the [Image Guidelines](#image-guidelines) below.

 4. **Commit Your Changes**

+   - Use clear, descriptive commit messages.
+Examples:
-   - Use clear commit messages, e.g., `Add apple_002.jpg to food/apple` or `Create tools/wooden_sword folder with images`.
+     - `Add apple_002.jpg to food/apple`
+     - `Add golden_carrot images`
+     - `Create food/cookie folder with initial images`

 5. **Push to Your Fork**